k4sh4n1/research/README.md

 ## Entrepreneurship

 This research feels just like building a business based on science.
 The scientific contributions would directly affect the amount of revenue that the business would generate.
 The entrepreneurial spirit of the research would make it much exciting.
+It could directly be beneficial for the community around the University of Tabriz.

 [1]: https://en.wikipedia.org/wiki/Bazaar_of_Tabriz
 [2]: https://en.wikipedia.org/wiki/Foreign_exchange_market